New International Students

 - If you are in need of a visa in order to study at Davidson you will need to apply for an F-1 student visa.

-- You will use the Form I-20 to pay the I-901 SEVIS fee, complete the DS-160 visa application form, and schedule a visa appointment at the U.S. Consulate.
-U.S. consulates are very busy, especially in the months preceding the start of fall semester.
+- You will use the Form I-20 to pay the I-901 SEVIS fee, complete the DS-160 visa application form, and schedule a visa appointment at a U.S. Consulate.
+U.S. consulates can be very busy, especially in the months preceding the start of fall semester.
 Make your arrangements quickly and be well-prepared for your visa interview.
 Please note that Canadian citizens do not need to get an F-1 visa, but they are required to pay the SEVIS fee and use the I-20 to enter the U.S. in order to acquire the legal F-1 status.

 Make Travel Arrangements